 This will cut down on the amount of fabric you have to sew through later, as well as allow the hood to lay flatter.
 Be sure not to cut through your stitches!

-Next turn the pocket right side out (ribbon facing out).
-Straighten and smooth the towel.
+Next turn the pocket right side out with the ribbon facing out.
+Straighten and smooth the towel. flat.

 Now fold corner 1 inside corner 2.
 See photo above for reference.